Mr. Christopher Lee Metcalfe- Director of Bands

 Christopher Metcalfe began his professional career in music education, working with Jackson County High School, DeKalb County High School, Oakland High School, and Roane County High School as the Low Brass instructor.
 Christopher Metcalfe then accepted a position with Lewis County Schools as band director in 1998.
 He developed a competitive marching band that won championships throughout Tennessee and Alabama.
 In his two of his three years there, bands were ranked in the top ten bands in the Division Two State Marching Band Championship.
 Christopher Metcalfe returned to Rockwood High School in 2001.
 Since that time, the band program has doubled in size, and has won many honors which include being ranked in the top ten of marching bands from Division 1A schools for seven years and being honored as the USSBA Tennessee State Champion for 2011 in Group IIIA.
 Christopher Metcalfe has earned individual honors such as being selected two times for WBIR Band of the Week, and WBIR Educator of the Week.
 He has been recognized twice by the Governor's School for the Arts as an Outstanding Teacher, twice as a Who's Who of American Teachers, Who's Who in America, and a nominee for Disney's Outstanding Teacher program.
-He was also selected as Rockwood High School's Teacher of the Year for school year 2010-2011.
+He was also selected as Rockwood High School's Teacher of the Year for school year 2010-2011, 2019-2020, Roane State Community College's Adjunct Teacher of the Year for the Humanities Division in 2020, and Roane County's High School Teacher of the Year for 2020.
 Christopher Metcalfe completed his Master of Music in Music Education at Boston University (2011).

 CAREER OBJECTIVE: Research and development in the field of instrumental music education.